crllect/Cryphr/README.md

 <!-- used colors: 24410c, e70052, 25252a, 141414, ce244c -->

-Hey, my names crllect, I started working on this proxy pretty recently, I think its coming along pretty nicely, if you encounter any issues, contact me on [discord](https://discord.com/users/713488984596021291).
+Hey, my name's crllect, I started working on this proxy pretty recently, I think its coming along pretty nicely, if you encounter any issues, contact me on [discord](https://discord.com/users/713488984596021291).